password520/SpyNote-v6/README.md

 SpyNote-v6.4-Cracket-2021

-WHERE DO YOU WANT TO DOWNLOAD THE TROJAN?
+WHERE DO YOU WANT TO DOWNLOAD THE  TROYANO
 -----------------------------------------------
 ATTENTION THE PROGRAM IS A TROJAN
 THE ANTIVIRUS WILL NOT LET EXECUTION